 Today I had the amazing opportunity to finally walk through the Wizarding World of Harry Potter at Universal Orlando’s Islands of Adventure – and bring it all back to you in pictures and video.

-I am notoriously long-winded in my reviews of new attractions but I can easily sum of the entirety of the Wizarding World of Harry Potter in one word: Wow.
+I am notoriously long-winded in my reviews of new attractions but I can easily sum up the entirety of the Wizarding World of Harry Potter in one word: Wow.
 There is really nothing more to say.
 There is “wow” everywhere you look.

 In my 3-hour visit to the Wizarding World, I experienced all there is to see… except the Harry Potter and the Forbidden Journey ride which shut down just before I reached the entrance.
 But I will return soon enough to experience that.
-Surprisingly, despite the fact that I did not see the new multi-million dollar attraction, I am still blown away by the what I experienced throughout Hogsmeade Village.
+Surprisingly, despite the fact that I did not see the new multi-million dollar attraction, I am still blown away by what I experienced throughout Hogsmeade Village.
 It’s the most detailed theme park environment I have ever stepped foot in.

 But before I elaborate further on what made the Wizarding World so incredible for me to see, I’d like to let you see it first.